DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: Abstract

 \section{Abstract}

 We present a novel extension to the family of Soft Actor-Critic (SAC) algorithms.
 We argue that based on the Maximum Entropy Principle, discrete SAC can be further improved via additional statistical constraints derived from a surrogate critic policy.
-Furthermore, our findings suggests that these constraints provide an added robustness against potential domain shifts, which are essential for safe deployment of reinforcement learning agents in the real-world.
+Furthermore, by perturbing these constraints we demonstrate that an added robustness can be provided against potentially unseen or adversarial environments, which are essential for safe deployment of reinforcement learning agents in the real-world.
 We provide theoretical analysis and show empirical results on low data regimes for both in-distribution and out-of-distribution variants of Atari 2600 games.
-Our code is available anonymously for review at: $\textit{https://anonymous.4open.science/r/MaxEnt-RL-ED5A}$.